 Men are believed to be loyal shoppers and they do not switch easily once they are used to a certain comfort.
 But they also look for functionality and usefulness of garments and are less impulsive buyers as compared to women.
 The strategy for men’s wear is to go deep on popular styles rather than extending product categories.
 Men tend to stick to a style that they like and then buy it in multiple colors or patterns.

 As interest in menswear grows, so should the menswear e-commerce.
 Online shopping can contribute to more men purchasing products.
-Many brands that carry menswear are failing to feature men’s product on the website’s homepage.
+Many brands that carry menswear are failing to feature men’s product on the Fashion Website Design homepage.
 For example, Calvin Klein’s most-viewed product page was its men’s underwear page, but the brand was predominantly promoting womenswear on its homepage.
 Brands should proportionately allocate homepage content to both men’s and women’s category.

 Men’s fashion influencers